nlhsueh/www-vue/exercise/olympic/_paris00.md

 The images are stored in `img/xxx.png`:
 * Use v-for to show the image
 * use `computed` to return the right directory url
+  * create an array to save the urls
+  * return the array of urls

 ```javascript
     img_url: {